reportable-uk/Reportable/_guidebook/en/raw-en/how-to-report.md

 #### The victim is not comfortable with speaking in English

 If the victim is not comfortable with speaking English, this may deter them from reporting the incident.
-You can help victims to report the crime by calling the police for them or accompanying them to the police station.The police may also be able to provide an interpreter.
+You can help victims to report the crime by calling the police for them or accompanying them to the police station.

+The police may also be able to provide an interpreter.
 You should advise the victim to request one to overcome any language barrier.
+Please make sure the interpreter has the right qualifications (a Diploma in Police Interpreting) and is qualified in the right language for the victim.

 #### The victim does not want to speak with the police